Naika Venant Facebook Suicide: Mom Taunted 14-Yr-Old Girl As She Hanged Herself

 But officials returned Naika home two months later, despite objections by social workers.
 Finally, in April 2016, Caze took her daughter to the DCF and said she no longer wanted her.

-While in foster care, Naika repeatedly expressed the desire to be reunited with her mother and told her carers that she missed her mother.
+While in foster care, Naika repeatedly expressed the desire to be re-united with her mother and told her carers that she missed her mother.
 And just before she committed suicide, she told her case manager that she was sad because her mother did not want her.

 “In the days leading up to her death, Naika acknowledged that she was sad because her mother didn’t want her to come home; however, she still voiced future plans and goals for herself such as graduating from high school and going to college.”